updated COVID policy for IMT venues (as of 4/1/23):

-IMT requires that masks be worn by attendees to protect themselves and others but will no longer require proof of vaccination.
+IMT recommends that masks be worn by attendees to protect themselves and recommends all patrons be vaccinated.
 Please do not attend any IMT concerts if you are not feeling well.
-If you have already purchased tickets, let us know by emailing firstname.lastname@example.org.
+If you have already purchased tickets, let us know by emailing email@example.com.

 The Institute of Musical Traditions and our all-volunteer video team led by Ralph Lillie proudly record, mix and present videos from our concerts.
 Together, Ralph and his crew shoot multiple-camera, high-definition video of most IMT concerts and events.
 For IMT's shows, we use the audio from our board to produce high-quality clips that the artists and IMT can use for promotion.
 Visit our incredible archive of recordings here!